Helping Victims and Families Get Closure in Fort Worth, Dallas, and Austin After a Life-Changing Truck Crash

-About 1 in 10 deaths on U.S. highways occurs in a crash which involves a large truck.
-With a greater ground clearance and often weighing 20 to 30 times more than the average passenger vehicle, these large vehicles often cause catastrophic injuries, and even death, in roadway accidents.
+Despite advancements in traffic safety and vehicle safety technology, the number of fatal truck accidents is increasing, and Texas has more fatal truck accidents per year than any other state.
+Unfortunately, accidents in these larger vehicles can have more severe consequences.
+With a greater ground clearance and often weighing 20 to 30 times more than the average passenger vehicle, trucks often cause catastrophic injuries, and even death, in roadway accidents.
 Both the larger size and weight directly impact the occupants of smaller cars and increase the risk of life-altering injuries.
-In fact, studies show that victims who are hit by a vehicle which weighs 1,000 pounds more than the car they are traveling in are 47% more likely to be killed in a crash.
-With the exceptional truck accident lawyers from Slack Davis Sanger working on your behalf, you can focus on next steps after a serious accident while our team concentrates on securing the largest possible settlement to compensate you and your family for your losses.
+With the exceptional truck accident lawyers from Slack Davis Sanger, including Mike Davis, pictured here, and John Jose working on your behalf, you can focus on next steps after a serious accident while our team concentrates on securing the largest possible settlement to compensate you and your family for your losses.

 Causes of Large Truck Accidents

 One of the reasons clients choose the truck accident attorneys at Slack Davis Sanger is that our team can draw upon a vast network of expert witnesses to pinpoint why a crash happens.
-By identifying the cause or causes of an accident, a truck wreck lawyer can establish which parties were responsible for the injuries to the victims.
-About 9% of all crashes involving large trucks are rollovers, which are the deadliest types of motor vehicle accidents.
-An in-depth study of these injury and fatal crashes by the Federal Motor Safety Carrier Administration revealed the following reasons for these crashes:
+By identifying the cause or causes of an accident, our team can establish which parties were responsible for the injuries to the victims.
+An in-depth study conducted by the Federal Motor Safety Carrier Administration (FMSCA) revealed that the following were the most common causes of truck crashes:

 - Failure to adjust vehicle speed to curves in the roadway.
 Most of the drivers in these accidents made miscalculations while navigating on- and off-ramps.
 In many cases, a tractor trailer’s high center of gravity and unstable loads are a contributing factor when one of these vehicles overturns.

 - The condition of the truck’s braking system.
-A driver is often responsible for checking that a truck is safe to drive, and making sure that brakes are maintained, the suspension system is working as it should, and that tires are properly inflated.
+A driver is often responsible for checking that a truck is safe to drive and for making sure that brakes are maintained, the suspension system is working as it should, and that tires are properly inflated.

 - The driving surface.
 Slippery surfaces can be a challenge for truck drivers, as can long stretches of descending roadways.
 In many cases, drivers neglect to slow down in these conditions, which can result in a crash.